ingorohlfing/MMRcaseselection/README.md

 # MMRcaseselection
-Classification and choice of cases for case studies based on regression results
+Classification and choice of cases for case studies based on regression results (IN PROGRESS)